 What TMJ treatments are available at S&G Family Dentistry?

-We offer mouthguards and oral appliances to help take the pressure off of your TMJ.
+Our Leawood, KS dental office offers mouthguards and oral appliances to help take the pressure off of your TMJ or what we call the TMJ Treatments.
 This will give it a chance to heal.
 Our mouthguards also prevent bruxism, helping you spare your TMJ of the abuse from grinding and preventing you from damaging your teeth.
 One special appliance we use to treat bruxism and associated headaches is the NTI splint.
 This moves the jaw into a more comfortable position and physically prevents teeth from touching and bruxing.